Young Washington

-Young Washington is an upcoming American epic historical war drama film directed, produced, and co-written by Jon Erwin.
-It is based on the life of the first president of the United States George Washington.
-William Franklyn-Miller stars as the titular character, alongside Mary-Louise Parker, Kelsey Grammer, Andy Serkis, and Ben Kingsley.
+Young Washington is a 2026 American historical war drama film directed, produced, and co-written by Jon Erwin.
+It is based on the early life of the Founding Father and first president of the United States, George Washington, and focuses on his experiences and command in the French and Indian War between 1753 and 1755.
+William Franklyn-Miller stars as Washington, with Mary-Louise Parker, Kelsey Grammer, Andy Serkis and Ben Kingsley in supporting roles.